 Celebrate the season with a lovely 18th c.
 Christmas program, presented by the Elmore County Historical Society, Elmore County 250's anchor organization.
 It will be held on Sunday, December 14 at 2:30 p.m. at the Elmore County Museum at 112 S Main.

-Family historian, U.S. Army Veteran and DAR member True Lewis will present "My True Roots to the American Revolution" on Thursday, February 26 at 10 a.m. at the Martin Luther King Building.
+Family historian, U.S. Army Veteran and DAR member True Lewis will present "My True Roots to the American Revolution" on Thursday, February 26 at 10 a.m. at the Wetumpka Civic Center.

-Historian Alex Colvin will present "Desirous of establishing permanent peace:" Alexander McGillivray, George Washington, and the Treaty of New York on Sunday, March 15 at 2:30 p.m. at the Elmore County Museum.
+"Desirous of establishing permanent peace:" Alexander McGillivray, George Washington, and the Treaty of New York will be presented on Sunday, March 15 at 2:30 p.m. at the historic Elmore County Courthouse.

-Revolutionary War Rarities podcast co-host Jim Griffith of the Alabama Society's Sons of the American Revolution will discuss "Revolution Rarities" on Sunday, April 12 at 2:30 pm at the Elmore County Museum.
+Revolutionary War Rarities podcaster Jim Griffith of the Alabama Society's Sons of the American Revolution will discuss "Revolution Rarities" on Sunday, April 12 at 2:30 pm at the City of Wetumpka Administration Building.

-Our local committee is currently working with America's 250 Alabama committee on a program involving the Charters of Freedom, which will include life-size replicas located in Elmore County.
+Our local committee is currently working on a program involving the Charters of Freedom, which will include life-size replicas of these important documents located on the grounds of the historic Elmore County Courthouse.

 Renowned musician and producer Bobby Horton, an Alabama native who has worked extensively with Ken Burns and PBS, will perform at a concert on Saturday, June 27 at 6 p.m at the Wetumpka Civic Center.